bouvet/same-same/README.md

 ###Adding new functionality due to a course/event
 When there is a order of any new course or event specific logic, you should always create a new branch from master.
-The name of the branch should be on the format Year_Month_Course, example: 2016_October_SapCourse
+The name of the branch should be on the format Year/Month/Course, example: 2016/October/SapCourse